-WHAT ARE THE best gifts for clients?
-Avoid anything corporate and think outside the box, says Connected Media’s Kylie Dulhunty.
+What are the best gifts for clients?
+Avoid anything corporate and think outside the box, says Elite Agent Magazine Editor, Kylie Dulhunty.

 Hands up who loves receiving a gift?
 Now, keep your hand up if you love getting a pack of black business socks from Auntie Maude every birthday and Christmas.